Author: Jude Tulloch

 Artroom Insomnia

 Normally, seven-year-old George who lives across the road doesn’t pay much attention to my artwork, but this question mark series really had him interested.
 “What are they?” he asked.
-“Question marks” I said, as any other explanation would have been too long and complicated.
+“Question marks” I said, as the back story on these pieces is rather involved.
 “Oh,” he said as he noticed the collage work.
-He looked…
+He looked at…

 • Yindyamarra Sculpture Walk